DanielLosada/Transformers---Lyrics-Generator/README.md

 * extracting the dataset
 * removing non-English authors to ensure language consistency
 * cleaning and formatting the lyrics data to eliminate unwanted artifacts
-* tokenizing the datasets for further processing, setting a maximum context length
+* tokenizing the datasets for further processing, setting a maximum context length (maximum context length for GPT-2 model is 1024 tokens but we use 512 due to limitations in computational resources)
 <p align="right"><a href="#toc">To top</a></p>

 ## 6. Results <a name="results"></a>

 ### 6.1 Experiment 1: Single-artist training <a name="experiment_1"></a>

-Experiment setup: We trained on about 100 lyrics by a single artist (exact amount depending on the number of lyrics  available in the dataset).
+**A. Training on Genius Lyrics dataset** https://www.kaggle.com/datasets/mervedin/genius-lyrics Experiment setup: We trained on 100 lyrics by a single artist.
 We used Google Colab or local environment for training.

 Hypothesis: Training data size is very limited, we expect overfitting.

-Resuts and conclusions: The main tendency that we observed is that indeed the limitation in the size of the dataset led to overfitting.
-Experiments were conducted with different learning rate, all more or less leading to a similar result.
+Resuts and conclusions: We are not even sure if the model is training properly, in 4 out of 5 runs the training loss is not even shown (We used the Trainer class from Hugging face and the Linear learning rate scheduler with the initial lr=5e-6)

 The problems that we encountered in the generated lyrics were also mostly due to the small size of the dataset - predisposition to word repetition and to generating truncated lines or lines consisting of one word.
 We tried to address this issue in post processing by introducing a __post_process function that cleans up the generated sequences of lyrics by removing redundant line breaks, and removes consecutive duplicated words using the __remove_consecutive_duplicates helper function.

-TODO: links to report/charts/screenshots of obtained resuts???? (weights and biases or other)
+Link to W&B report: https://api.wandb.ai/links/upcproject/uxoj59gw

+**B. Training on Lyrics from 79 musical genres dataset** https://www.kaggle.com/datasets/neisse/scrapped-lyrics-from-6-genres Experiment setup: The number of lyrics for one artist in this dataset is higher - 300-500 songs (depending on the artist we choose)

+Hypothesis: We expect better performance.

+Resuts and conclusions: Now we see progress in training and a certain decrease in training and evaluation loss.
+The highest evaluation loss we get is for the model trained on 50 Cent, which we believe might be due to unique vocabulary and language style.

+Link to W&B report: https://api.wandb.ai/links/upcproject/5ao7yfw0
 ### 6.2 Experiment 2: Specific genre training <a name="experiment_2"></a>
-Experiment setup: Now we are training on larger amounts of data - a set of lyrics of a certain genre (determined by an argument specified in argparse) containing of several thousands of songs.
-Training is done in a local environment or via a Google Cloud VM instance (CPU only, we didn't have GPUs available)
+Experiment setup: Now we are training on even bigger amounts of data - a set of lyrics of a certain genre (determined by an argument specified in argparse) containing of several thousands of songs.
+Training is done in a local environment or via a Google Cloud VM instance (CPU only, we didn't have GPUs available).

 Hypothesis: We expect the training to be more productive and a significant improvement in the quality of generated lyrics.

 Results and conclusions: We observed a decrease in overfitting issues, indicating a better generalization capability of the model.
 The generated lyrics showed reasonable quality and coherence, making more sense in the context of the chosen genre.
-At this stage is became more difficult to complete training with the computational resources we had (without GPUs).
-Training was taking a very long time.
+At this stage is became more difficult to complete training with the computational resources we had.
+Training was taking a longer time.

 TODO: links to report/charts/screenshots of obtained resuts???? (weights and biases or other)
 <p align="right"><a href="#toc">To top</a></p>